sungiant/sdf/README.md

 The process of generating the image above is based on the combination of the following concepts:

-### Constructive Solid Geometery
+### Constructive Solid Geometry

 Constructive solid geometry is the technique of using boolean operators to combine geometrical objects.
-A practicle way to represent CSG objects is with a binary tree - with leaves representing primitives and nodes representing operations.
+A practical way to represent CSG objects is with a binary tree - with leaves representing primitives and nodes representing operations.

 <img src="/docs/csg.png" style="float: right;" />